oceanhackweek/ohw20-proj-marine-heat-waves/README.md

 The Jupyter notebook:  Test Run Timeseries.ipynb

-integrate our efforts so far.
+integrates our efforts so far.